Code review is an important part of the software development lifecycle. It allows developers to improve code quality dramatically.

 Code reviews occur after all automation checks and before the working branch merges with the main branch (source code).

-The process can happen in many places, like developers' machines, online platforms, etc. The following points explain where and how to do code reviews.
+The process can happen in many places, like developers' machines, online platforms, etc. The following points explain the best practices for review processes.

 Over-the-shoulder: Over-the-shoulder code reviews happen at a developer's desk, where an experienced team member walks through the new code and makes suggestions.
 This approach is the easiest to use and does not need predefined structures.